lab1092/blender-manual_ja/manual/modeling/objects/duplication.rst

 because not all datablocks are shared; some of them are "hard copied"!

-Note that you can choose which types of datablock will be linked or copied when duplicating: in the :guilabel:`User Preferences` ' (available in the :guilabel:`File` menu) :guilabel:`Editing` "tab", activate those types of datablocks you want to really copy in the :guilabel:`Duplicate Data` list — the others will just be linked.
+Note that you can choose which types of datablock will be linked or copied when duplicating: in the *User Preferences* ' (available in the *File* menu) *Editing* "tab", activate those types of datablocks you want to really copy in the *Duplicate Data* list — the others will just be linked.

 Examples